Zane-Styx/Final-Project/README.md

 ### Game Mechanics
 - **Light-Based Mechanics**: Use light-based abilities to solve puzzles and defeat enemies
-- **Combat**: Engage in fast-paced action combat with various enemy types
 - **Platforming**: Navigate challenging platforms and obstacles
-- **Progression**: Collect items and power-ups to enhance your abilities
+- **Progression**: Collect diamonds to buy health potions/sheild in shop

 ### Tips
 - Master the timing of your jumps to avoid hazards
-- Use light abilities strategically in combat
+- Use light abilities strategically in combat/traversing the level
-- Explore each level for hidden items and power-ups
+- Explore each level for puzzles to progress to another level
-- Watch for patterns in enemy attacks to dodge effectively
+- Watch for patterns in boss attacks to dodge effectively

 ---